-Consumption Forecasting: How to do it?
+Consumption Forecasting: How to do it

-Last updated on Wednesday, May 1, 2024
+Last updated on Monday, September 9, 2024

 For SaaS companies, consumption-based pricing or usage-based pricing has emerged as a strategy to align costs with consumption, providing transparency and flexibility to customers and better visibility to businesses.
 The pay-as-you-go pricing strategy involves customers paying only for the services or products they consume.
 This approach allows for billing to adjust periodically, reflecting the actual usage, offering a more adaptable and cost-effective solution for both consumers and providers.